chirag0210/recommendation_engine/frontend/README.md

 ## File Types
-1. scss -   modular css. same file used multiple time will have identity for each elemen **2. tsx**      -   optimized html with typescript **3. ts**       -   typescript
+**1. scss**     -   modular css. same file used multiple time will have identity for each element **2. tsx**      -   optimized html with typescript **3. ts**       -   typescript
 **4. js**       -   simple typescript